1. Introduction

 When an organization is fined, the penalty may be imposed on the management, control holder, order giver, beneficial owner, and/or the corporation as an entity itself.
 The organization has a period of 1 month to pay the fine with the possibility of a 1-month extension for genuine reasons.

-In case the fine is not paid within this period, the assets or income of the offender may be confiscated and auctioned by the prosecutor to settle the unpaid fine.
+If the fine is not paid within this period, the prosecutor may confiscate the offender's assets or income and auction them to settle the unpaid fine.

 In the event of personal data protection failure, the PDPL provides for administrative sanctions in the form of a written warning, temporary suspension, deletion of personal data and administrative fines.
 The administrative fines would be a maximum 2% of annual revenue or annual acceptance of the violation variable.
-These sanctions will be imposed by the regulatory authority.
+The violation variables are provided in the Draft Regulations, and will be used to calculate fines.
+The regulatory authority will impose these sanctions.

 Here are just some basic steps organizations can undertake to operationalize the law into practice: